moretrim/shatter/README.markdown

 ### 1.0.0-dev (in development)

 - implement shatter parameters, to customise shattering behaviour
-- notify players for each country that they have just released (this can result in a high number of notifications in some cases)
 - prevent AI countries from picking event outcomes reserved to players (i.e. dismissing the
   <cite>Shatter</cite> decision)